Video Content Marketing: Strategy and Examples

 • Increase your conversion rates.
 Many studies show that using video can increase the conversion rates of your website.
 For example, the king of SEO Neil Patel conducted an interesting marketing experiment: by integrating a video into a landing page, he increased his conversion rate by 64%.
 This micro-optimization brought $21,000 in additional sales to the company as videos offered an opportunity to finish with a very clear and persuasive call-to-action.

-• Engage social media communities.
+• Engage communities.
 Whether it's on YouTube, TikTok, Instagram, Facebook or even LinkedIn, video has the power to bring users together and spark authentic exchanges between you and your audience.

 • Assist with commercial or after-sales services.
-There's nothing quite like a product demonstration video to better convince B2B target audiences, or product tutorial videos to save time for your teams during after-sales.
-In fact, 86% of marketers agree that video is a powerful communication and education tool that enables for ease of knowledge sharing.
+There's nothing quite like a product demonstration video to better convince B2B target audiences, or product tutorials to save time for your teams during after-sales.
+In fact, 86% of marketers agree that it is a powerful communication and education tool that enables for ease of knowledge sharing.

 This step in your video marketing strategy is essential.
 Organize a brainstorm with your marketers, sales and communication teams to determine your core objectives.
-When teams unite around the same objectives, the strategy is certainly heading in the right direction!
+When teams unite around the same objectives, your plan is certainly heading in the right direction!

 3. Integrate video into your current marketing mix

-Armed with your best objectives and customer knowledge, you're now ready to make video a real asset for your digital marketing strategy.
+Armed with your best objectives and customer knowledge, you're now ready to make video a real asset for your digital marketing plan.
 Congratulations!
-Now it's time to work out how your marketing videos will fit seamlessly into your current strategy.
+Now it's time to work out how your promotional ones will fit seamlessly into your current strategy.

 For your videos to truly reflect your company or brand, be sure to think about these two key elements:

-• The graphic designs for your videos.
-How will your logo appear in your videos?
+• The graphic designs.
+How will your logo appear?
 Will it be animated or fixed?
 Do you have a music jingle in mind, an idea for an outro (end screen) or YouTube thumbnails to develop?

-• The editorial guidelines for your videos.
-What tone will be used in your videos?
+• The editorial guidelines.
+What tone will be used?
 Are humor and playfulness key to your style, or will your videos be strictly serious?
-What key messages and values will you convey about your company?In short, even if you're just starting your strategy, your video content marketing needs to reflect the style and tone of all your other communications.
+What key messages and values will you convey about your organization?In short, even if you're just starting your strategy, your video marketing needs to reflect the style and tone of all your other communications.

-4. Determine what content you will create with your videos
+4. Determine what content to create with your videos

 At this stage, you have a reasonably clear idea of where your video strategy is going to take you.
-So let's get to the heart of the matter: it's time to think about the different types of video content you’ll be able to create.
+So let's get to the heart of the matter: it's time to think about the different videos you’ll be able to create.

-• If certain sections of your latest white paper can be turned into promotional video content?
+• If certain sections of your latest white paper can be turned into promotional videos?

 • If your latest case study could be turned into an interview or a video quote?